nathanmalishev/cissa/README.md

 Things to be done
   - make sign upscreen pretty
-  - add cissa logos, get rid of the fork/star thing
+  - add cissa logos
+  - form validation
+  - doesn't work on samsung internet app for android.
+Check it works on ios & other mobile browsers

 Things to check out if you haven't
   /admin - takes you to admin dashboard, user:cissa, password:cissasisters